Where Can I Live Stream An Event: Live Streaming Platforms

 Features

-StreamYard supports multi-guest streaming with up to 10 or more participants on screen, along with custom branding, overlays, screen sharing, recording, and multistreaming to platforms such as YouTube, Facebook, LinkedIn, Twitch, and others.
-Its browser-based interface is simple and intuitive, requiring no software downloads, which makes it easy for teams to set up quickly.
+StreamYard supports multi-guest streaming with up to 10 participants on screen (plus additional backstage guests), custom branding, overlays, screen sharing, local and cloud recording, and multistreaming to major platforms including YouTube, Facebook, LinkedIn, Twitch, and custom RTMP destinations.
+Its entirely browser-based interface requires no software downloads, making it quick and easy for teams to set up and collaborate.

 Pros

-It is especially effective for webinars, interviews, panel discussions, and hybrid town halls.
-Teams benefit from its collaborative backstage environment and the ability to display audience comments directly on screen, making engagement easier to manage.
-The platform is also widely appreciated for its fast setup and low technical barrier for non-technical users.
+It excels for webinars, interviews, panel discussions, virtual town halls, and hybrid events.
+Teams particularly appreciate the collaborative backstage area, the ability to display audience comments on screen, and the low technical barrier for non-technical users.
+Fast setup and reliable performance make it a popular choice for professional yet accessible productions.

 Limitations

-Performance depends heavily on stable internet connections for all participants.
-More advanced features – such as full HD streaming, additional streaming destinations, and enhanced branding – require higher-tier plans.
-It is also less suitable for complex, multi-camera broadcast productions compared to dedicated desktop broadcasting software.
+Performance relies heavily on stable internet connections for all participants and the host.
+Advanced features such as higher streaming quality (Full HD on lower plans, 4K recording on higher tiers), more simultaneous destinations, extended recording storage, and enhanced branding are locked behind paid plans.
+It is less ideal for highly complex, multi-camera broadcast productions compared to dedicated desktop software like OBS Studio.

 Best for

-Event planners and teams looking for a budget-friendly, easy-to-use solution for talk-focused or interview-style virtual and hybrid events.
+Event planners, marketers, and teams seeking a budget-friendly, easy-to-use solution for talk-focused, interview-style, or panel-based virtual and hybrid events.

 10. Restream